-As arenas across Europe wrestle with capacity limits, what alternatives to physical distancing measures might allow them to reopen?
+As arenas across Europe wrestle with capacity limits, what are the alternatives to traditional distancing measures that may allow them to reopen at near-full capacity?

 Sign up for IQ Index